 Members and Alternates.

-All members must be a "USOPC 10 Year Athlete", as defined in the USOPC Bylawss.
+All members must be a "USOPC 10 Year Athlete", as defined in the USOPC Bylaws, at the time their term commences.

 Sport and General Paralympic Representatives.
 The following shall apply to individuals running for a Sport or General Paralympic Representative position.